-I am sitting here in my home office after my third video conference meeting of the day and started wondering – what is the best camera position for video conferencing with my newly purchased webcam?
+I am sitting here in my home office after my third video conference meeting of the day and I started wondering – what position is best for my newly purchased webcam?

-The best camera position for video conferencing is eye level with the camera centered on your monitor.
+Recent studies show that the best camera position for video conferencing is slightly below eye level, with the camera centered on your monitor.
 Positioning your camera too low, too high or from the side can be both unflattering and a huge distraction.

 Let’s investigate why that is and explore some simple modifications you can make to optimize your home webcam framing.